lis526scenariod2017/IL-in-Canada/executivesummary.md

 WHEREAS, there is no comprehensive, unified, federal Canadian information literacies curriculum and/or policy; and

-WHEREAS, Canadians’ information literacies, particularly in the digital realm, are lagging behind world standards at the elementary, secondary and post-secondary levels, as well as in the general population; now, there- fore, it is
+WHEREAS, Canadians’ information literacies, particularly in the digital realm, are lagging behind world standards at the elementary, secondary and post-secondary levels, as well as in the general population; now, therefore, it is

 RECOMMENDED by the CFLA/FCAB that: